 Chris also serves on the Board of Directors for the Texas Defender Service.

 Before coming to LDF, Chris spent seven years as an attorney at the Public Defender Service for the District of Columbia (PDS), where he represented indigent defendants charged with serious crimes.
 As an appellate attorney, Chris secured a dismissal, reversal, or remand in a dozen criminal appeals.
 He also tried both felony and misdemeanor cases in D.C.
 Superior Court.
-Chris conducted trainings on various topics for the D.C. defense bar and co-founded the PDS Criminal Law Blog.
+While at PDS, Chris conducted trainings on various topics for the D.C. defense bar and co-founded the PDS Criminal Law Blog.

 Prior to joining PDS, Chris worked as a law clerk for the Honorable Betty Binns Fletcher of the United States Court of Appeals for the Ninth Circuit and the Honorable Nancy Gertner of the United States District Court for the District of Massachusetts.
 He received his law degree from Yale Law School, where he served as Senior Editor of the Yale Law Journal.
 Chris graduated magna cum laude from Williams College, where he was elected to Phi Beta Kappa and earned his B.A. in History.